OCR-D/spec/web_api.md

   Processing Worker to process data and perform actions after the processing has finished.
 These actions include `POST` ing the result message to the provided callback URL, or publishing the result message to the result queue.
 The schema of processing messages can be found [here](web_api/processing-message.schema.yml).
-* **Result message**: a message published to the result queue.
+* **Result message**: a message send from a Processing Worker when it has finished processing.
 This message contains information about a job (ID, status, etc.).
 Depending on the configuration in the processing message, a result message can be `POST`ed to the callback URL, published to the result queue, or both.
 The schema for result messages can be found [here](web_api/result-message.schema.yml).

 ### Description